 We had a scheduled boat tour of the Amalfi Coast with transfer service from a hotel just down the hill from our Airbnb while staying in Sant’Agnello, Italy.

-It looked like it would be an epic adventure.
+It looked like the day would be an epic adventure.

 That worker sent us down an elevator that was built into the side of the cliff.
 Upon exiting the elevator we were met by another employee of the tour company.
 The boat tour offices were a short distance further where we met up with more employees, signed waivers, and waited to be assigned to a boat and skipper.